Getting to campus and getting around

 Jayhawks are always on the go.
 Campuswide parking options and free bus routes that extend throughout Lawrence mean you’re always able to make it from point Jay to point B.

-Parking permits go on sale July 6
+Parking permits go on sale early July

 If you plan to bring a vehicle to campus, you’ll need to purchase a permit to park in a campus lot or parking garage.
 KU offers a variety of virtual permit options, each with its own rate and range of access to parking locations.
 Permits should be purchased by the first day of classes in August.